sycarion/farrago/folio/02 Characters.md

 #### ATHLETICS (STR)

 #### CRAFT(INT)
 This skill measures the character’s ability to make and repair a specific type of items.
 This would include smithing, thatching, bowyer, brickmason, or carpentry.

-As a very rough guide, it takes one day per 50 SP to produce an item.
-The base cost of the article in materials needed is 50% of the listed finished value.
+*As a very rough guide, it takes one day per 50 SP to produce an item.
+The base cost of the article in materials needed is 50% of the listed finished value.*

 #### LANGUAGES (INT)

 #### SLIGHT OF HAND (DEX)
-This skill includes any ledgerdemain, picking pockets, or Find the Lady.
+This skill includes any ledgerdemain, picking pockets, or playing Find the Lady (Three Card Monte).

 #### WEAPON (STR/DEX)